krundru/webdriver-runner/README.md

 ### Test request API

-Lets look at other fields in the test request
+Lets look at the fields of test request

 ``` javascript
 const request = {